Shepherd’s pie is a hearty dish made from a mixture of ground meat and vegetables. Learn how to make an easy shepherd’s pie with the recipe below.

-To make an old-fashioned shepherd’s pie fast and simple, use pre-cooked mashed potatoes to quickly whip up this Easy Shepherd’s Pie for a dinner that your entire family will love.
+To make an old-fashioned shepherd’s pie fast and simple, use pre-cooked mashed potatoes to quickly whip up this dish for a dinner that your entire family will love.

-This Easy Shepherd’s Pie is totally one of those easy recipes that can be customized for your family’s taste (and what’s in your refrigerator and pantry).
-My friend, Sarah, made this for more years ago and I just had to have the recipe.
+This Classic Shepherd’s Pie (also called a cottage pie) is one of those easy recipes that can be customized for your family’s taste (and what’s in your refrigerator and pantry).
+My friend, Sarah, made this for me years ago and I just had to have the recipe.
 Since then, my mom and sisters have added this recipe for shepherd’s pie to their meal plans as well.
 It’s one of those comfort foods everyone loves.

 Easy Shepherd’s Pie